 c) the RPLMN over non-3GPP access can be different from the RPLMN over 3GPP access.
 The MCC of the RPLMN over 3GPP access and the MCC of the RPLMN over the non-3GPP access can also be different;

 d) the registration for 3GPP access and for non-3GPP access are performed separately.
 Like for 3GPP access, an access stratum connection exists before the UE can perform the registration procedure for non-3GPP access.
-As over non-3GPP access the 5GS operates one single common registration area for an entire PLMN, which is associated with the operator-specific N3GPP TAI for the PLMN, list management of registration areas is not required, and registration updating due to registration area change with the registered PLMN is not performed.
+As at registration over non-3GPP access the UE is allocated a registration area, which is associated with a single TAI list management of registration areas is not required, and registration updating due to registration area change with the registered PLMN is not performed.
 Furthermore, the periodic registration update procedure is also not performed.
 New registration at change of PLMN is required;

 e) the 5GMM over non-3GPP access in the UE considers that the N1 NAS signalling connection is established when the lower layers indicate that the access stratum connection is established succcessfully;